joomcode/parse-statements/README.md

 (therefore, the backslash in these lines must be escaped, that is, it must be doubled).

-For each parsed statement, the optional `onParse` callback is called with the context, source text, and an array of tokens of statement
-(and an array of comments between this token and the next one, if any).
+For each parsed statement, the optional `onParse` callback is called with the context, source code (string), and an array of tokens of statement (and an array of comments between this token and the next one, if any).

 If the sequence of tokens of statement has not completed, instead of the `onParse` callback,